abrookins/andrewbrookins.com/_posts/2020-04-15-writing-and-publishing-a-technical-book.md

 A 50-page book on a niche topic might have worked well.

-A 162-page book selling at full price, though -- well, there are better ideas in publishing.
+A 162-page book selling at full price, though?
+Well, there are better ideas in publishing.

-OK, we got the failure story out of the way.
-I didn't get rich overnight and finally buy that house for my kids after writing a book about Django.

 Can you make money writing books?
 Sales numbers for other books suggest that you can (take a look at Julia Evans' numbers), and I'm confident that I'll find my formula after a couple more tries.